 - Who is a Difficult Person?

-- Dealing with the Bullying Person
+- Strategies for Dealing with Bullying Behavior

-- Dealing with the Chronically Angry Person
+- Skills for Dealing with the Passive Aggressive Person

-- Dealing with the Resistant Person
+- Strategies for Dealing with the Resistant Person

 Method of Delivery